-When you Google the keyword “benefits of content marketing”, close to 1.3 billion blogs are fighting for the same keyword.
+When you Google the keyword “benefits of content marketing”, you notice that close to 1.3 billion blogs are fighting for the same keyword.

-Last year, I helped an LA-based e-commerce brand rank #1 on Google within days for a high-competition keyword using the on-page SEO techniques I’m sharing now.
+Last year, I helped an LA-based e-commerce brand rank #1 on Google within days for high-competition keywords using the on-page SEO techniques I’m sharing in this blog.